Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 Bergstein remembers that when the convention center hotel project he was working with Sondland to stop finally got resolved, Sondland got some property out of the deal — but it wasn't enough for him.
 Sondland wanted city leaders to draft a statement saying that he was a "pillar of the community."
 And they did.

-"When I think back to that process — the closing of a very contentious battle in a Portland — Gordon was first and foremost interested in his own reputation," Bergstein says.
+"When I think back to that process — the closing of a very contentious battle in Portland — Gordon was first and foremost interested in his own reputation," Bergstein says.
 "Thursday is going to be, I think, that 'pillar of the community' kind of moment ... where he can define himself and the narrative so that in fact he doesn't get played as a bit-part villain being manipulated by some others."

-Nierenberg, the Romney fundraiser, says he was in touch with Sondland by email a couple weeks ago.
+Nierenberg, the Romney fundraiser, says he was in touch with Sondland by email a couple of weeks ago.

 "I said to him, in so many words, 'Please remember that Richard Nixon did not lose the presidency because of the break-in at the DNC.
 Richard Nixon lost the presidency because of two years of lying about it and trying to cover it up.'
 And so my advice to Gordon was, if there's anything about which you feel with 20/20 hindsight uncomfortable, then by all means be truthful about it, be apologetic about it and make things right because you've got decades of life ahead of you," he says.
 "And the response I got was basically, 'Thank you for your email.
 You've always given me good advice.' "